 Most recently, we made a presentation “Three software products for construction project management” at a BIM breakfast.
 The organizers were the guys from BIM.by.
-During a short 20-minute report, Alexander Koltsov spoke about his personal experience of using programs for managing construction projects.
+During a short 20-minute report, Alexander Koltsov spoke about his personal experience of using programs for managing construction projects and construction estimating.

 Trello for task flow management